mvolkmann/blog/src/smalltalk.md

 ## Images

+A Smalltalk image contains the definitions of system-provided classes, your classes, and objects that have been created, including those that represent all open windows.

+An image can be used to manage collections of data, perhaps held in `Dictionary` objects, as an alternative to using a database.

 To save any changes, include open windows, their position and size, and their content (ex.
 Workspaces), open the World menu and select "Save Image",